jalantechnologies/handbook/faq.md

 - **No Advance Leave:** You can use only the leave you've already earned.
 Unfortunately, you can’t take leave in advance.

 - **Forgot to Apply Leave in Keka?** No worries - we’ve got you covered.
-If you forget to apply in Keka, we'll automatically adjust your balance to reflect the leave you took.
+If you forget to apply in Keka, we'll automatically adjust your paid leave balance so, there are no confusions later on.

 - **Notice Period Rules:** No leaves allowed once your notice period begins.
 During notice period, no new paid or sick leaves get credited.

-- **Why these rules exist (in a nutshell):** To keep everything fair and transparent for everyone.
-To help you plan better—no surprises at year-end.
-To ensure policy consistency during critical phases like the notice period.

-If you ever have questions or want help checking your leave balance, feel free to reach out to HR anytime!

 #### 3. What's the health insurance coverage looks like?
 It's INR 3,00,000 coverage and will cover you, your spouse and children.